ryanhunt/GarageDoorRelayIFTTT/README.md

 5. Content type = `application/x-www-form-urlencoded`
 6. Body = `secret=SEKRETHASH&long={{Longitude}}&lat={{Latitude}}`

+Note `SEKRETHASH` in that last step, this needs to be the same value as in `$secret` otherwise the code won't work.
+This is my way of trying to prevent hax0rs, I'm sure there's a better way.

 # Hardware

 I largely copied the steps described [here](http://www.instructables.com/id/Arduino-WiFi-Garage-Door-Opener/), after many attempts at trying to hack the rolling codes on my garage door (don't try).
 The parts, and my setup are: